hassan-pmp/pmp/til.md

 - The AI Go/No-Go Decision
 	- use this chart to gauge the feasibilty of your AI project

 | Business Feasibility |
 | --- |
 | Is there a clear problem definition? |
 | Is the organiyation willing to invest in change?|
 | Is there sufficient ROI or impact? |

+- Do we have a well defined problem?
+- Do Stakeholders agree it's a priority?
+- Will the organiyation acyually use the solution after it's built?

 | Implementation Feasibility |
 | --- |
 | Does the data measure what you care about? |
 | Is there enough data to train systems and is it accessible? |
 | Is the data sufficient quality? |

+- Do you have the technology and skills to develop and deploy this AI model?
+- Can the AI solution operate where you plan to use it?

+- **Instead of each question being a simple Yes or No answer, think of each question like a traffice light.**
+- **Green = Go**
+- **Yellow = Proceed with caution**
+- **Red =  Stop**
+- The goal of Go or No-Go is to answer all the key questions of feasibility with traffic light answers and ensure that you have as many greens as possible.

 |Data Feasibility|
 | --- |